Mixer attachments explained

 Jug blenders can be made from plastic, glass or thermo-resistant glass.
 Some will be suitable for crushing ice or grinding coffee, but not all.
 Check the specs before buying to ensure you get one that does what you need.

 It might be cheaper to buy a separate small blender.
-We've found some great blenders for less than £50, so take a look at our bullet blender reviews to see if a mini blender is better for you.
+We've found some great blenders for less than £50, so take a look at our blender reviews to see if a mini blender is better for you.

 Food processing mixer attachments